AmrMod/my-startup-app/README.md

 Live Site:(https://my-startup-app-01.vercel.app)

 Blue‑R is a modern web app built with Next.js to handle software project requests.
-It offers full-stack web development and website maintenance services, allowing users to request quick quotes via a Supabase-powered backend.
+It offers full-stack web development and website maintenance services, allowing users to send request dev and maintenance request quickly via a Supabase-powered backend.

 ---